© 2014 John Wiley & Sons Ltd

 We do not publish appendices.
 Supporting material that is too lengthy for inclusion in the full text of the manuscript, but would nevertheless benefit the reader, can be hosted as online-only content, linked to the online manuscript.
 The material should not be essential to understanding the conclusions of the paper, but should contain data that is additional or complementary and directly relevant to the article content.
 Such information might include the study protocols, more detailed methods, extended data sets/data analysis, or additional figures (including colour).

 All material to be considered as supporting information must be uploaded separately as such with the manuscript files during submission.
 It cannot be altered or replaced after the paper has been accepted for publication.
 Please indicate clearly the material intended as Supplementary Information upon submission.
 Also ensure that the Supplementary Information is referred to in the main manuscript.
 Please label these supplementary figures/tables as S1, S2, S3, etc. Full details on how to submit supporting information, can be found at http://authorservices.wiley.com/bauthor/suppinfo.asp

 Permission to include other’s work

 Permission to reproduce material within the manuscript must be obtained in advance by the corresponding author.
-Refer to the original publisher, who is responsible for managing the rights of the original author.
+Refer to the organisation responsible for managing the rights of the original author.
 Expect this to take up to six weeks.
 Once granted, upload a copy of the approval as a supporting file.
-An acknowledgement to the source must be made in your text.
+Full attribution to the source must be made in the figure caption.

 All submissions to Pediatric Anesthesia should conform to the uniform requirements for manuscripts submitted to biomedical journals, drawn up by the International Committee of Medical Journal Editors (ICMJE) see http://www.icmje.org/.